Deploy Kubernetes Resources from YAML with ConfigGroup

 Resource Ordering & Dependencies

-How do I control the order resources are applied?
+How do I explicitly control the order resources are created?

-Can I reference resources in other ConfigGroups with the depends-on annotation?
+Can I reference resources outside the ConfigGroup in the depends-on annotation?

-No, the config.kubernetes.io/depends-on annotation only works for resources within the same ConfigGroup.
-To create dependencies between ConfigGroups, use the dependsOn resource option.
+No, the config.kubernetes.io/depends-on annotation only supports references to resources within the same ConfigGroup.
+To create dependencies between ConfigGroups, use Pulumi’s dependsOn resource option.

 YAML Input Methods